Posted by: Northwest Eye in General on January 24, 2026

 Define Brown Spots: Types and Characteristics

-, often referred to as nevi (singular: nevus), can understandably raise concerns.
+Brown spots on the eyes, often referred to as nevi (singular: nevus), can understandably raise concerns.
 These pigmented lesions may appear on various parts of the eye, including the sclera (the white part), iris, or conjunctiva.
 Let’s explore the different types of nevi to help you understand what you might be experiencing:

-1. refers to that are typically flat and found on the conjunctiva, the clear membrane covering the white part of the eye.
+- Conjunctival Nevus: This refers to brown spots that are typically flat and found on the conjunctiva, the clear membrane covering the white part of the eye.
 They are usually harmless and don’t require treatment unless their appearance changes.
-It’s common for individuals of African descent to develop brown spots on eyes from birth due to higher natural melanin levels.
+It’s common for individuals of African descent to develop these eye freckles from birth due to higher natural melanin levels.

 Explore Causes: Factors Leading to Brown Spots